ericstrobl/Mendelianization/README.md

 > out = Mendelianization(Z,SoM=T,chr_pos)

-The **Score of Mendelianism** (SoM) quantifies the extent to which the lead variant follows Mendelian inheritance, ranging from 0 to 1.
-Larger values correspond to stronger Mendelian behavior.
-For this dataset, the expected result is perfect Mendelianism (SoM = 1):
+The **Score of Mendelianism** (SoM) quantifies the extent to which the outcome optimized for a single variant concentrates at one locus, ranging from 0 to 1.
+Larger values correspond to stronger Mendelian-like (single locus) behavior.
+For this dataset, the expected result is perfect Mendelianism (SoM = 1) for a lead variant, since we have optimized over 52 diverse measures of depression and anxiety:

 > print(out$SoMs) # print SoMs for leads